bnb-chain/BEPs/BEP7.md

   Collection    string  `json:"collection"`              // sumbol of the collection it belongs to;
   ID            string  `json:"denom,string,omitempty"`  // unique ID;
   Owner         int64   `json:"owner"`                   // total supply of the NFT in this collection;
-  MetadataURI   string  `json:"mintable"`                // can increase total supply or not;
+  MetadataURI   string  `json:"metadataURI"`                // can increase total supply or not;
 }
 ```